j-solor/Drosophila-miRNA-PcG-circuits/README.md

 All the data and code from ("insert reference here") is aviliable in this repository.
-It can be further divided in 3 parts each one containing a html of the Jupyter noteboook for fast access
+It can be further divided in 3 parts each one containing a Jupyter noteboook producing the manuscript figures and more.

 ### A) Generation of the Refined miRNA target predictions set (RmiRTps)
 > Located at ["RmiRTps_generation" directory](https://github.com/j-solor/Drosophila-miRNA-PcG-circuits/tree/main/RmiRTps_generation)